The Easiest Way to Travel From Pennsylvania to New York City, NY

 The easiest way to travel from Pennsylvania to New York City depends on several factors, among them personal preferences, your budget and the number of people and volume of luggage you have.
 The key consideration, though, is the Pennsylvania locale from which you will depart.
-Eastern Pennsylvania cities, which include Philadelphia, Allentown and Scranton, average around 100 miles from New York City, whereas those in Western Pennsylvania, such as Pittsburgh and Erie, are up to 400 miles away.
-Overall, the easiest way to travel for most is by train, via Amtrak's comprehensive services connecting stations throughout Pennsylvania with New York City's famous Penn Station.
+Eastern Pennsylvania cities, which include Philadelphia, Allentown and Scranton, average around 100 miles from NYC, whereas those in Western Pennsylvania, such as Pittsburgh and Erie, are up to 400 miles away.
+While bus tickets from bus companies like Greyhound or Megabus might be cheaper, the easiest way to travel for most is by train, via Amtrak's comprehensive services connecting stations throughout Pennsylvania, like the famous 30th Street Station, with New York Penn Station.
 For others, several alternatives can be quite straightforward, too.

 Choose Train Travel for Simplicity

-Amtrak operates several train lines connecting stations throughout Pennsylvania with New York City.
-The advantages of taking a train are speed, simplicity and ease of arrival at Penn Station in the heart of New York City, where you can connect quickly to other public transportation systems or walk to key destinations in the city.
-A minor drawback if you're starting at a distance from a Pennsylvania train station is having to arrange additional transportation to the station.
+Amtrak offers many train ticket options, connecting stations throughout Pennsylvania with New York City, Washington D.C., Boston and many other major East Coast cities.
+The advantages of taking a train are speed, simplicity and ease of arrival at Penn Station in the heart of New York City, where you can connect quickly to other public transportation systems or walk to key destinations in the city like Times Square, Broadway, Brooklyn or Central Park.
+A minor drawback if you're starting at a distance from a Pennsylvania train station is having to arrange additional transportation to the station, possibly via a taxi or bus service.

-Amtrak's Pennsylvanian line is the most comprehensive Pennsylvania-to-New York City service, starting in Pittsburgh, ending at Penn Station and stopping along the way at over a dozen stations throughout the state.
+Amtrak's Pennsylvanian train service is the most comprehensive Pennsylvania-to-New York City service, starting in Pittsburgh, ending at Penn Station and stopping along the way at over a dozen stations throughout the state.
 These include major metropolitan areas and rural stops alike, including Philadelphia, Lancaster, Elizabethtown, Harrisburg, Huntingdon, Latrobe and others.
 The train ride from Pittsburgh to New York City takes 9 hours and 20 minutes.
-The Acela Express is a high-speed service connecting New York and Philadelphia, a 1 hour, 15-minute journey.
-Other Amtrak services connecting Pennsylvania with New York City include Northeast Regional, Keystone Service and Vermonter.
+The Acela Express is a high-speed service connecting New York and Philly, a 1 hour, 15-minute journey.
+Other Amtrak trains connecting Pennsylvania with New York City include Northeast Regional, Keystone Service and Vermonter.
+Additionally, all of Amtrak’s trains come with wifi, restrooms and travel guides for your final destination.

 Hit the Road for Low Cost and Convenience

 In certain circumstances, driving can be preferable to train travel.
 Driving can be convenient if your starting point is at a distance from a train station, you have easy access to a car (either your own or a rental), and you can make arrangements for parking or rental car drop-off while in New York.
 It's also a more affordable option when you're traveling with others or you have a large amount of luggage to bring.
-Another advantage of driving is that you can have a fully flexible schedule for leaving and arriving.
+Another advantage of driving is that you can have a fully flexible schedule for leaving and arriving, so your round trip is up to you.
+It is the cheapest way to get there, but not necessarily the fastest way.
+If you don’t mind adding a little travel time, you might want to look at some of the offered bus lines and ticket prices when you’re planning your next trip to the Big Apple.

 Journeys from Eastern Pennsylvania take about 2 hours without stopping and without heavy traffic.
 From Philadelphia to Midtown Manhattan is approximately 100 miles, and a 2-hour journey; Allentown is a similar distance.
 From Harrisburg, the distance is 170 miles, and from Lancaster it's a 160-mile drive, which takes approximately 2 hours and 45 minutes.
 Driving from Pittsburgh to Midtown, a 373-mile trip, takes around 6 hours, and Erie to Midtown, which totals 400 miles, takes 7 hours.
 Some routes include toll roads, which generally shorten the journey but can be avoided if you wish.